brick-tool-dev/BRICK-2.0/README.md

 **BRICK**: A Bounded Verifier for C code

 ## Introduction
 **BRICK** is a bounded reachability checker for numerically intensive C code, with special emphasis on handling nonlinear operations.
-It supports user-speciﬁed safety speciﬁcation checking as well as built-in assertionchecking.
+It supports user-speciﬁed safety speciﬁcation checking as well as built-in assertion checking.

 Diﬀerent from the existing tools, **BRICK** supports the checking of codes with nonlinear operations. e.g. trigonometric functions, exponential functions by delta-decision SMT solver dReal. **BRICK** has scaled well on realistic programs in evaluation, e.g. the benchmarks in SV-Comp.